 I couldn’t recommend booking with Cacique Cruiser highly enough.

-Don’t forget to check out my packing guides!
-I learned so much from my time there and really feel these will help you tremendously.
+Don’t forget to check out my packing guide!
+I learned so much from my time there and really feel it will help you tremendously.

-If you want something a little more luxurious than Cacique, you won’t really find it on any island (you’ll only find huts and tents) but you can find a variety of catamarans and sailboats on San Blas Sailing or I Travel By Boat.
+If you’re looking for a more luxurious experience, you’ll be hard pressed to find it on the islands themselves but you can find a variety of luxury catamarans or sailboats on San Blas Sailing or I Travel By Boat.

 1 Night in Panama City